· Who we are

-- The Spanish Law Firm who will be acting in your case.
-This may be one of the Spanish Law firms such as Abolex Abogados, JLCA Abogados and Moreana Abogados, depending on the type of claim involved.
+The Spanish Law Firm who will be acting in your case.
+This may be one of the Spanish Law firms such as Abolex Abogados and Moreana Abogados, depending on the type of claim involved.
 They will put the case together for you and provide representation in Spanish court as part of the claim process.

 Your Bank, loan provider, mortgage provider or pension provider.
 We will send details such as your name, address, account number and date of birth in order to obtain relevant evidence or information required by the Spanish Lawyer to support your case in court.

 For a full list of third parties that are applicable to your complaint please send a request via email to or write to us at: Reclaim in Spain Limited, Suite 4, Anchor Springs, Duke Street, Littlehampton, West Sussex, BN17 6BP

+We will share personal information with law enforcement or other authorities if required by applicable law.
 We will not share your personal information with any other third party without first obtaining your consent.

 Whether information must be provided by you, and if so why